 - Must be in good standing with the College

-- Must meet the Essential Functions required for Radiologic Technology students.
+- Must meet the Essential Functions required for Radiography students.

 - Pass a criminal background check* and drug test upon admission to the program.
 Students are also subject to random and “for-cause” drug testing during the length of the program.